 Legal Matters and Regulations

 Generally no, unless your organization has an FAA exemption and you and your organization fully comply with its requirements.
-See legal materials below for more information about fuel reimbursements and flying a groups’ aircraft as a volunteer.

 No. An aircraft owned by a volunteer pilot organization cannot be flown by volunteer pilots under Part 91.
 The pilot is getting compensated with free flying time, so it’s an illegal charter flight.
 The only exception is if the volunteer pilot organization holds a Part 135 air taxi certificate and the pilot is on the volunteer pilot organization’s Part 135 certificate.
-See legal materials below for more information.

 Yes.
 FAA still considers it to be compensation, but has stated that it supports “truly humanitarian efforts” and will generally not treat charitable deductions related to public benefit flights as compensation or hire for the purposes of enforcing FAR 61.113 or Part 135.
 Additional information can be found here.